Andrew-McGee/foam/README.md

 - Artist all tracks view
 - Artists all albums view
 - Playback timer and slider position update during playback.
+- Album play and shuffle buttons and functions
+- Previous and Next skip buttons working
+- Album view and artist track views now create a queue when played.

 #### _Not Yet Working_
 - iFrame to separate player from content